-The Group's credit risk is primarily attributable to cash and cash equivalents and trade receivables due from customers and contract assets as set out in notes 17 and 18 to the consolidated financial statements.
+The Group's credit risk is primarily attributable to cash and cash equivalents, trade receivables due from customers, contract assets, deposits and other receivables as set out in notes 5, 17 and 18 to the consolidated financial statements.
 The Group has a credit policy in place and the exposures to these credit risks are monitored on an ongoing basis.

 To manage the risk arising from cash at banks, the Group only transacts with reputable banks which are all high-credit-quality financial institutions.
-In addition, the credit record and credit period for each customer or debtor are regularly assessed, based on the customer's or debtor's financial condition, their credit records and other factors such as current market condition.
+In addition, the Group has a credit policy to monitor the level of credit risk in relation to customers.
+The credit record and credit period for each customer or debtor are regularly assessed, based on the customer's or debtor's financial condition, their credit records and other factors such as current market condition.
 For details, please refer to note 3.1(b) to the consolidated financial statements.

-The Group has credit policy to monitor the level of credit risk in relation to customers.
-In general, the credit record and credit period for each customer or debtor are regularly assessed based on the customer's or debtor's financial condition, their credit records and other factors such as current market condition.
 The Group applies the simplified approach to provide for expected credit losses prescribed by HKFRS 9, which permits the use of the lifetime expected loss provision for all trade receivables and contract assets from third parties.
 The Group overall considers the shared credit risk characteristic and the days past due of the trade receivables and contract assets to measure the expected credit loss.
-Our management, considered among other factors including forward looking information, analysed historical payment pattern and concluded that the expected loss rate of trade receivables and contract assets are assessed to be less than 1% for the year ended 31 March 2019 (2018: less than 1%).
-The loss allowance provision for these balances was not material during the year ended 31 March 2019 (2018: nil).
+Our management, considered among other factors including forward looking information, analysed historical payment pattern and concluded that the expected loss rate of trade receivables and contract assets are assessed to be less than 1% for the year ended 31 March 2020 (2019: less than 1%).
+No loss allowance provision for these balances was made during the year ended 31 March 2020 (2019: nil).